 How to Use Chaya Plants

-Once the plant has established and harvesting commenced, the question is “how to use chaya plants?”
+Once the plant has established and harvesting commenced, the question is, “How to use chaya plants?”
 Chaya spinach tree leaves and shoots are harvested young and then used much like leaf spinach.
-However, unlike leaf spinach, which can be eaten raw, chaya spinach tree leaves and shoots contain toxic hydrocyanic glycosides.
-These toxins are rendered inactive after cooking for one minute; therefore, chaya must always be cooked.
+However, unlike leaf spinach that can be eaten raw, chaya spinach tree leaves and shoots contain toxic hydrocyanic glycosides.
+These toxins are rendered inactive after cooking for one minute, therefore, chaya must always be cooked.